nodejs/nodejs.org/pages/en/blog/announcements/foundation-elects-board.md

 ---
+date: '2015-09-04T21:00:00.000Z'
+category: announcements
 title: Node.js Foundation Elects Board of Directors
-date: 2015-09-04T21:00:00.000Z
-status: publish
-category: announcements
-slug: foundation-elects-board
 layout: blog-post.hbs
+author: The Node.js Project
 ---

 > New Foundation Committed to Accelerating Growth of the Node.js Platform Also Adds Marketing Chair and Community Manager